-The PCIS-VEE includes the user objects, which are used to interface with HP VEE software package.
+PCIS-VEE includes the user objects, which are used to interface with the HP VEE software package.
 PCIS-VEE supports Windows 95/98/NT.
-The HP-VEE drivers are free shipped with the board.
-You can install and use them without license.
-For detail information about PCIS-VEE, please refer to the user's guide in the CD.
+The HP-VEE drivers are shipped free with the board.
+Users can install and use them without a license.
+For detailed information about PCIS-VEE, please refer to the user's guide on the CD.

-(\\Manual_PDF\Software\PCIS-VEE)
+(\Manual_PDF\Software\PCIS-VEE)